DataDog/documentation/content/en/tracing/setup_overview/custom_instrumentation/dotnet.md

 ## Resource filtering

-Traces can be excluded based on their resource name, to remove synthetic traffic such as health checks from reporting traces to Datadog.
-This and other security and fine-tuning configurations can be found on the [Security][8] page.
+You can exclude traces based on the resource name to remove Synthetics traffic such as health checks.
+For more information about security and additional configurations, see [Configure the Datadog Agent or Tracer for Data Security][8].

 ## Further Reading